wolfm2/openframeworks/assignments/assignment_07.md

 * An ofxIntSlider shape movement (degree of emotion)
 * Appropriate labels

+Use translation, scaling, and rotation to add at least 3 new features to the existing emotions.

+Ex:

+Y rotation could make eyes squint/blink or eyebrows arch.

+Scaling could widen eyes in surprise or narrow them in distrust

+Translation could move pupils (or any other feature) around.

 ## Questions
 What are the first 4 arguments of the slider setup method?